Shaaali/identity-apps/docs/guides/connections/social-login/add-google-login.md

 5. Click **Create Credentials**  and select **OAuth client ID**.

     ::: tip Note
-    At this point, you can choose to configure you consent screen by clicking on **Consent Screen**.
+    At this point, you can choose to configure your consent screen by clicking **Consent Screen**.
 For more information, see [User Consent](https://support.google.com/googleapi/answer/6158849#userconsent&zippy=%2Cuser-consent).
     :::

 6. Select application type as **Web application**.